NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 Next, expand the 'Advanced Configuration' section and set the 'Quantization bit' dropdown to '4'.
 This setting is crucial as we are performing QLoRA fine-tuning.

 LlamaFactory offers a variety of built-in datasets suitable for fine-tuning.
 For this tutorial, we will be using the [codealpaca dataset](https://huggingface.co/datasets/sahil2801/CodeAlpaca-20k) provided by sahil2801.

+To fine-tune using a custom dataset, go to [Appendix: Importing Custom Datasets](#appendix-importing-custom-datasets).

 Next, in the 'train' tab, let's select the dataset and training parameters.